slcs-jsc/jurassic/docs/manual/running.md

 Parallel execution in JURASSIC is achieved through workflow-level parallelism, optional MPI in retrievals, and OpenMP threading.
-There is no global hybrid MPI–OpenMP model across all executables.
+There is no general hybrid MPI–OpenMP execution model across the full tool suite.
+MPI is limited to retrieval workflows.

 ---